texfaq/texfaq.github.io/FAQ-metrics.md

 error-prone); or you change the encoding of the font (easier than you might think); or you use [virtual fonts](FAQ-virtualfonts.md) to _pretend_ to TeX that the encoding is the same as it is used to.
-LaTeX 2e has facilities for dealing with fonts in different encodings; read the [_LaTeX Companion_](FAQ-latex-books.md) for more details.
+LaTeX2e has facilities for dealing with fonts in different encodings; read the [_LaTeX Companion_](FAQ-latex-books.md) for more details.
 In practice, if you do much non-English (but Latin script) typesetting, you are strongly recommended to use the